PThie/RWI-GEO-REDC/README.md

 ## Disclaimer

 All rights reserved to RWI and the author of the code, [Dr. Patrick Thiel](https://www.rwi-essen.de/rwi/team/person/patrick-thiel).
+In the case of used libraries, the main file ([_targets.R](https://github.com/PThie/RWI-GEO-REDC/blob/version_2/_targets.R)) should be consulted.
+For a comprehensive list, including direct dependencies, refer to the [renv.lock file](https://github.com/PThie/RWI-GEO-REDC/blob/version_2/renv.lock).
+Please note that the terms of conditions of each library apply.